Aller au contenu principal

 Is this a subscription, or a one-time purchase?

 A one-time purchase, for life.
-You pay 79€ once and the workbook is yours forever.
-No automatic renewal, no card we keep charging, no notification guilting you when you haven't opened the app for two weeks.
+You pay €79 once and the workbook is yours forever.
+No auto-renewal, no card we keep charging, no notification guilting you when you haven't opened the app in two weeks.

-And if the workbook isn't right for me in the end?
+What if the workbook isn't right for me in the end?

 How long does each exercise really take?